cNealgithub/cNealgithub/README.md

 - 👋 Hi, I’m @Neal
 - 👀 I’m interested in Tech & Programming
 - 🌱 I’m currently surfing around tech possibilities.
-- 💞️ I’m looking to collaborate on any Project that is useful in regards to me amd other fellows
+- 💞️ I’m looking to collaborate on any Project that is useful in regards to me and other fellows
 - 📫 Reach me @nealchakravarty930@gmail.com
 - ⚡ Fun fact: Untill it is compiled it's not funny.